Emergency backup generator installation: Essential steps for home preparedness

 Carbon monoxide safety is a top priority, so ensure the generator is at least 5 feet from windows and doors to prevent fumes from entering the home.
 Proper ventilation is essential.
 Choose a spot that allows exhaust to flow away from the house.
 It's also important to install carbon monoxide detectors inside.

-Electrical and Mechanical Installation
+Electrical and mechanical installation

 Install a transfer switch next to the main electrical panel.
 This switch automatically changes power sources when an outage occurs.
 Next, set up the generator on a level concrete pad and connect it to the natural gas or propane supply.